syncfusion-content/blazor-docs/blazor/datagrid/events.md

 ## BeforeAutoFill

-The [BeforeAutoFill](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_BeforeAutoFill) event will be triggered before the autofill action is performed.
+The [BeforeAutoFill](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_BeforeAutoFill) event is triggered before the autofill action is performed in the grid.

-> By setting the `Cancel` argument of the `BeforeAutoFill` event to true, the entire cells being automatically filled in the cell can be prevented.
+> The `BeforeAutoFill` event prevents a cell from being automatically filled by setting the `Cancel` argument to true.

 ```cshtml
 @using Syncfusion.Blazor.Grids